mtrejo0/HackMIT/README.md

 # HackMIT-EstarGuars

 ## Project Description
-Estar Guars is a game I and 3 other parters developed during HackMIT 2018.
+Estar Guars is a game I helped developed during HackMIT 2018.
 We used Unity and the HTC Vive to make this project possible.
-We spend 24 hrs developing an asteroid game that puts you in the position of a spaceship navigating an asteroid field allowing you to navigate the field and shoot asteroids.
+We spend 24 hrs developing an asteroid experience that puts you in the position of a spaceship navigating an asteroid field allowing you to navigate the field and shoot asteroids.

 ## Video